zyperpl/ZDlib/README.md

 # ZDLib
 2D pixel drawing **single-file** library.
-Library creates window with **OpenGL context** and draws into OpenGL texture.
+Library creates window with **OpenGL3 context** and draws into OpenGL texture or can draw directly into TTY framebuffer.
-It uses OpenGL 3.
  Library is in **very early** development stage and should be used for simple applications.

 ## Dependencies
+(for X11 rendering)
 - The OpenGL Extension Wrangler Library ([GLEW](http://glew.sourceforge.net/))
 - An OpenGL helper library ([GLFW](http://www.glfw.org/))